Updated April 8th, 2026

-Top 10 Things to Do in Sedona (Quick Picks)
+Top 10 Things to Do in Sedona (Quick Picks for First-Time Visitors)

 - Cathedral Rock Trail – Iconic hike, glowing at sunset